 Fund financial statements: A fund is a group of related accounts that are used to maintain control over resources that have been segregated for specific activities or purposes.
 The School, like governmental-type entities, utilizes fund accounting to ensure and demonstrate compliance with financial-related legal requirements.
-The School has one (1) fund type, the governmental general fund.
+The School has three (3) fund types: the governmental general fund, the proprietary fund, and the fiduciary agency fund.